-Confirmation number is a measure of probability that transaction could be rejected from the main chain.
-“Zero confirmations” means that transaction is unconfirmed (not in any block yet).
+Confirmation number is a measure of the probability that a transaction could be rejected from the main chain.
+“Zero confirmations” means that the transaction is unconfirmed (not in any block yet).
 One confirmation means that the transaction is included in the latest block in the main chain.
 Two confirmations means the transaction is included in the block right before the latest one.
 And so on.
 Probability of transaction being reversed (“double spent”) is diminishing exponentially with more blocks added “on top” of it.

 A library classification system and also the name of the smallest unit used in transactions.
 1 LBRY Credit (LBC) is equal to 100 million deweys.

 Difficulty is a measure of how difficult it is to find a new block compared to the easiest it can ever be.
 By definition, it is a maximum target divided by the current target.
-Difficulty is used in two LBRY rules: 1) every block must be meet difficulty target to ensure 2.5 minute interval between blocks and 2) transactions are considered confirmed only when belonging to a main chain which is the one with the biggest cumulative difficulty of all blocks.
+Difficulty is used in two LBRY rules: 1) every block must meet difficulty target to ensure 2.5 minute interval between blocks and 2) transactions are considered confirmed only when they belong to a main chain which is the one with the biggest cumulative difficulty of all blocks.

 Depth refers to a place in the blockchain.
 A transaction with 6 confirmations can also be called “6 blocks deep”.

 A collective term for different ways to generate a sequence of private keys and/or public keys.
 Deterministic wallet does not need a Key Pool.
 The simplest form of a deterministic wallet is based on hashing a secret string concatenated with a key number.
 For each number the resulting hash is used as a private key (public key is derived from it).
-More complex scheme uses elliptic curve arithmetic to derive sequences of public and private keys separately which allows generating new addresses for every payment request without storing private keys on a web server.
+More complex scheme uses elliptic curve arithmetic to derive sequences of public and private keys separately, which allows the generation of new addresses for every payment request without storing private keys on a web server.
 More information on Bitcoin Wiki.
 See also Wallet.

 Stands for Elliptic Curve Digital Signature Algorithm.
 Used to verify transaction ownership when making a transfer of bitcoins.
 See Signature.